ERAS Photo

 Think of your smile as a way to tell faculty members that you're friendly and easy to work with, and think of your clothing and backdrop as things that tell faculty members you're extremely professional, trustworthy, and take your career seriously.

 We recommend open-mouthed smiles if you're comfortable with your teeth, or doing a closed-mouth smile if you're not.
-Just avoid a serious/stern expression and you'll be good!
+Just avoid a serious/stern expression!

 Think of your smile as a way to tell faculty members that you're friendly and easy to work with, and think of your clothing and backdrop as things that tell faculty members you're extremely professional, trustworthy, and take your career seriously.

 We recommend open-mouthed smiles if you're comfortable with your teeth, or doing a closed-mouth smile if you're not.
-Just avoid a serious/stern expression and you'll be good!
+Just avoid a serious/stern expression!

 Christopher Pecoraro, Residency Applicant